2024-2025 Undergraduate Course Catalog

 B.S with distinction

-A B.S. with distinction is awarded to students who complete the 30 upper division credit hour B.S. with at least a 3.4 grade point average in their physics coursework, and who complete another 6 credit hours of upper-division physics coursework.
+A B.S. with distinction is awarded to students who complete the B.S. program with 36 credit hours or more of upper-division physics courses and who achieve at least a 3.4 grade point average in their physics coursework.
 A B.S. with distinction is noted on a student’s official transcript.

 Return to {$returnto_text} Return to: College of Arts and Sciences